- California Labor Laws Regarding Meal Breaks

-Is it possible for a non-exempt employee in California to waive her meal times through a contract?
+- Is it legal for an employer to pressure a non-exempt employee in California to waive her meal break?

 In California, non-exempt employees are entitled to certain meal and rest breaks as mandated by state labor laws.
 These breaks are designed to ensure that employees have adequate time to rest and recharge during their workday.
 However, there is a question as to whether an employer can legally contract away an employee’s meal times.